marnigee/pizzabot/README.md

 >
 >

-My version of Pizzabot does not read from STDIN but instead returns this solution in the `test_delivery_with_multiple_directions` test:
+My version of Pizzabot does not read from STDIN but instead returns this solution in the `test_delivery_with_multiple_directions_and_locations` test:

 ```
 ENNNDEEENDSSDDWWWWSDEEENDWNDEESSD